-Fifth graders go on many exciting field experiences.
-In the spring fifth graders attend a two night experience for outdoor education at the Marin Headlands.
-This program encourages an understanding of the basic principles of ecology through instruction and hands-on experiences that expands on the science content and build their sense of community at this seaside location.
+Fifth graders go on many exciting field experiences, including a two-night outdoor education experience at the Marin Headlands.
+This program encourages an understanding of the basic principles of ecology and builds on their sense of community at this seaside location.

 Math learning emphasizes problem solving strategies, where students work independently, as partners, and in groups to develop critical thinking skills.
 Fifth grade math curriculum incorporates analytical thinking and applying concepts in real-world applications through numerous project-based opportunities.
 Students also have regular access to highly engaging online math programs that are differentiated.